-As the 2012-2013 winter season approaches, emergency response, including snow and ice removal operations, continue to be a top priority and core service for the City of Alexandria’s snow response teams, public safety and emergency management.
+Emergency response, including snow and ice removal operations, is a top priority and core service for the City of Alexandria’s snow response teams, public safety and emergency management.

-…that during the winter months, City staff track potential storms 24 hours per day and on-call City crews and contractors are available to begin working in 12-hour shifts when winter weather is forecasted?
-If there is a snow emergency, essential employees, public safety, and emergency management staff work in around the clock to ensure that the City and its residents weather the storm.
+- During the winter months, City staff track potential storms 24 hours per day and on-call City crews and contractors are available to begin working in 12-hour shifts when winter weather is forecasted.
+If there is a snow emergency, essential employees, public safety, and emergency management staff work around the clock to ensure Alexandria's streets are safe for travel.